Mary Dennett: Fight for "straight repeal" to allow birth control information

-Sex education pamphlet and trial under the Comstock Act
+The Sex Side of Life and trial under the Comstock Act

+Mary Ware Dennett published the sex education pamphlet, “The Sex Side of Life,” in 1915.
+It became one of the most influential and controversial documents in early 20th-century sexual education.
+In it, Dennett present sex as a natural and moral part of human experience, marking sex as something intrinsically normal and human.
+Emphasizing sex in a way that was natural and scientific, instead of tainting it with shame or as something taboo.
+Despite being banned and censored, it grew popularity rather quickly, widely among parents, educators, and reformers.
+It laid the groundwork for later progressive sex education curriculum.

-Mary Ware Dennett garnered public attention and media exposure for her sex education pamphlet, “The Sex Side of Life,” which she had written for the benefit of her sons in 1915, because she was unable to find any adequate books on the subject.
+because she was unable to find any adequate books on the subject.
 Many existing sexual-education publications either contained inaccurate information or used fear and shame tactics to dissuade the youth from having sex.
 Therefore, she decided to write her own explanation using research and interviews with doctors.
 She passed the writing on to her friends with adolescent children.
 In 1918, it was published in Medical Review of Reviews, and a year later it was published as a pamphlet.

 The pamphlet was 24 pages long.
 Dennett used scientific discussion of sex while also including the emotion side of sex relations.
 The pamphlet covered controversial topics including masturbation, sexually transmitted diseases, prostitution, and support for the use of birth control.
 Her views were considered radical for this time, because she was not promoting abstinence.
+See Major Works section for more.

 After fours years of being in circulation, the Post Office informed Dennett that the pamphlet was obscene, and therefore it was banned from being mailed under the Comstock Act.
 She continued to mail out the pamphlet after the Post Office ignored her inquiries of what parts of the pamphlet were obscene.